‘Merry Christmas!’ and ‘incidental phonics’

 Now children will be ready to learn how to read and spell the word ‘Christmas’.
 They will treat the new spelling ‘ch’ as just an additional alternative for the sound /k/.
 You can teach them how to split the word into syllables (Christ/mas) and how to segment the sounds within each syllable (Ch-r-i-s-t/m-a-s).
 They will now be able to read and spell the word – not by shape but by sounding out all the letters.

 There!
-You have taught the word ‘Christmas’ with Incidental Phonics!
+You have taught the word ‘Christmas’ with incidental phonics!

 You can see all our ‘One sound different spellings’ free infographics here: